- Beauty Glossary

 What is Vitamin K?

-Vitamin K is part of the vitamin group, and is often divided into two main components: K1 and K2.
+Vitamin K is a fat-soluble vitamin that's part of the vitamin group, and is often divided into two main components: K1 and K2.
 You can find vitamin K1 in the ingredients you'd use in a salad, primarily spinach and kale.
 It's also found in vitamin oils and cereal grains.

 Vitamin K2 is usually found in animal bi-products such as egg yolks and butter.
 It's also produced by the bacteria in our gut, which is imperative to maintaining a healthy body.